 The Reality of Prescription Drug Abuse

 Teen drug abuse of prescription medication is a fairly prevalent problem.
 Every day, about 2,000 teenagers abuse prescription drugs for the first time.
 About 14.8% of all high school seniors have abused prescription medication in the last year, and are more likely to use other drugs.
+According to the National Center on Addiction and Substance Abuse at Columbia University, teens who abuse prescription drugs are twice as likely to use alcohol and five times more likely to use marijuana.
+Moreover, such teens are twelve to twenty times more likely to use illegal street drugs such as heroin, ecstasy and cocaine than teens who do not abuse prescription drugs.

 Where Are Teens Getting Prescription Drugs?

 Most are obtaining them from friends and relatives, usually without their knowledge.
 Half of all high school seniors said that opioids other than heroin, like Vicodin, would be fairly or very easy to get.
+Shockingly, 60% to 70% of teens say that their home medicine cabinets are their first and ongoing source of acquiring drugs.

 What Can Prescription Drug Abuse Lead To?

-There are many short and long term health consequences.
+There are many short and long-term health consequences.
 Abuse of stimulants can cause paranoia, high body temperature, and irregular heartbeat.
 Opioid abuse can cause drowsiness, nausea, constipation, and slowed breathing.
 Abusing depressants can cause slurred speech, shallow breathing, fatigue, disorientation, lack of coordination, and seizures.
 Abuse of any of these medications can cause drug addiction symptoms.

 How Can I Help a Friend with a Prescription Drug Addiction?